royapakzad/image-crop-analysis/README.md

 ### Limitations
 **Small dataset**: In my experiment, I only used 40 commonly-used “seed” memes to create (overall) 200 memes to feed the algorithm and conduct qualitative and quantitative analysis.
 Although the results have shown a significant difference in favoring English text over Arabic text, further analysis with a larger dataset is recommended.

 **Controlled experiment**: Despite the fact that I tried to keep other factors such as image size, color density, text position, font size, color, opacity, etc. the same, I still think there needs to be a more controlled experiment to come up with definitive answers about biases of the cropping algorithm in multi-lingual text-overlayed images.

-**Cursive writing**:  Both Arabic and English texts are typed in non-cursive fonts.
+In addition, both Arabic and English texts are typed in non-cursive fonts.
 More experiments can show whether cursive or other font forms will change the algorithm preference in cropping the English side or the Arabic side.

 **Qualitative analysis**: Most qualitative analyses on social media experiences need a form of semi-structured or unstructured interviews with actual users.
 My own experience as a native Farsi writer/reader with intermediate knowledge of Arabic was helpful in understanding common experiences.
 However, more shared stories are required to understand the types and magnitude of actual harms.